StefanKubsch/NARC/README.md

 **If you want to check it out without building it by yourself, just download "Release.zip", unzip and run the exe.
 Everything you need is included!**

+The whole engine is public domain - you can do what you want with the code.
+It would be nice to state that it´s my initial work when you use the code in your projects, but hey...

 **Current features :**

   - hardware accelerated by native OpenGL 4.5 Core (Shader, not immediate/direct mode!)